 - Students that would like to enroll in a waitlisted section of a course should attempt to enroll in an open section of the course if possible.
 Otherwise, enrolling on the waitlist is the next best route to take.
 Note that waitlisting for a course does not guarantee enrollment; the only guarantee to enroll in a course is to enroll in an open section.
 Students are expected to check their emails daily to check if they have been given permission to enroll off of the waitlist, as waitlist permissions do expire after a certain time.

-If you are having issues with math course enrollment despite meeting the prerequisites for courses, you can feel free to reach out to the enrollment coordinator (placement@math.wisc.edu) for some assistance.
+If you are having issues with math course enrollment despite meeting the prerequisites for courses, you can feel free to reach out to the Undergraduate Program Manager (placement@math.wisc.edu) for some assistance.
 You should have a PDF copy of your (un)official transcripts on hand just in case it needs to be reviewed.

 If you are having trouble with non-math course enrollment, please contact the appropriate department permission contact.